 Another reason Suboxone and other buprenorphine-based medications are the better choice is that they can be prescribed by approved doctors during an outpatient visit, like you do with other prescriptions.
 Methadone, on the other hand, requires individuals to travel to a specialty clinic where they take the drug under supervision.
 Now, people in recovery can treat their opioid addiction by taking medicine at home, without the additional step of traveling to the clinic.

 Does Suboxone cost more than methadone?

 Yes.
 Suboxone is a brand-name medication; methadone is a generic.
-As such, it costs more to access.
+As such, it costs more.
 Generic versions of Suboxone have been on the market since 2018.
-These are more cost-effective than the brand-name drug, yet are still pricier when compared to methadone, especially given some methadone clinics are free of charge.
+These are less expensive than the brand-name drug.
+But, the price of the medication isn’t the full story.
+Several other factors influence the price of treatment:

 Can you overdose on Suboxone and methadone?

 Methadone overdose can occur and is well documented.
 However, that doesn’t mean that the medication is unsafe or ineffective.
 Most methadone overdoses happen to non-prescribed users, often when someone takes more than they are prescribed or mixes the medication with other substances.

 Suboxone overdose is possible, but it’s rare.
 This comes down to two factors.
 One: it is only a partial opioid agonist.
 Two: it contains naloxone, which is designed to reverse opioid overdose.
 Because of the lower potential for abuse and overdose, suboxone is usually considered the safer medication.

 Is Suboxone harder to get off than methadone?